 |Health care and social assistance||$25,107,071|

-The seven districts covering all of Brooklyn includes Bay Ridge and all of Staten Island represented by the city’s only Republican.
+The seven districts covering all of Brooklyn include Bay Ridge and all of Staten Island, represented by the city’s only Republican.
 The table (above) also includes a bit of Queens (Meng).
 Maloney and Jerry Nadler also have small parts of Brooklyn, but larger parts of Manhattan, and therein lies a surprise.

-Of the $275 billion in total income in these districts, 88.5% is in CD10 (Nadler) and CD12 (Maloney).
+Of the $275 billion in these districts’ total income, 88.5% is in CD10 (Nadler) and CD12 (Maloney).
 The incomes of the households in these two districts dwarf the other five that cover most of Brooklyn.
 Maloney and Nadler represent 11% of the employment in the health and social assistance sector.